How we respect privacy when we deal with personal information we collect

 For the purposes of the UK GDPR / Data Protection Act 1998, Media Defence is registered as a data controller with the Information Commissioner in the United Kingdom.

-If you have any comments, questions or requests about this notice or regarding the processing of your personal data, feel free to contact us at firstname.lastname@example.org or write to us at Media Defence, The Foundry, 17 Oval Way, London, SE11 5RR, UK.
+If you have any comments, questions or requests about this notice or regarding the processing of your personal data, feel free to contact us at firstname.lastname@example.org or Media Defence, 17 Oval Way, London, SE11 5RR, UK.

 Personal data that we process